-- Directive 2002/98/EC on setting standards of quality and safety for the collection, testing, processing, storage and distribution of human blood and blood components regardless of purpose; - Directive 2004/33/EC, through which is applied Directive 2002/98/EC in relation to technical requirements for blood and blood components; - Directive 2005/61/EC, through which is applied Directive 2002/98/EC in relation to traceability and reporting of serious adverse reactions and events; - This Law partially transposes Directive 2004/23/EC on the Establishment of Quality and Safety Standards for the Donation, Procurement, Testing, Proceeding, Preservation, Storage and Distribution of Human Tissues and Cells. - The Law in question partially transposes Directive 2001/37/EC on the Production, Presentation and Sales of Tobacco Products, Directive 2003/33/EC on the Advertising and Sponsorship of Tobacco Products and the Council Recommendation 2002 on the Prevention of Smoking and Tobacco Control Improvement Initiatives. - This law partially transposes Directive 2006/141/EC on Infant Formula and Subsequent Formula.
+- Directive 2002/98/EC on setting standards of quality and safety for the collection, testing, processing, storage and distribution of human blood and blood components regardless of purpose; - Directive 2004/33/EC, through which is applied Directive 2002/98/EC in relation to technical requirements for blood and blood components; - Directive 2005/61/EC, through which is applied Directive 2002/98/EC in relation to traceability and reporting of serious adverse reactions and events; - Directive 2004/23/EC on the Establishment of Quality and Safety Standards for the Donation, Procurement, Testing, Proceeding, Preservation, Storage and Distribution of Human Tissues and Cells. - Directive 2001/37/EC on the Production, Presentation and Sales of Tobacco Products, Directive 2003/33/EC on the Advertising and Sponsorship of Tobacco Products and the Council Recommendation 2002 on the Prevention of Smoking and Tobacco Control Improvement Initiatives. - Directive 2006/141/EC on Infant Formula and Subsequent Formula.